 - To encourage purchase of their own branded ETFs (if they create and manage them) so that they can profit from the management fees.

 Which online brokers offer free trading in and out of ETFs?

 There are a number of online brokers at the moment that offer a selection of commission-free ETFs.
 Free stock, ETF, & options trades has become a very common offering.
 Here is a list of the discount brokers that includes how many commission free ETFs they offer, which company they offer them from, and normal trading costs.

 - Schwab: 2,000+ ETFs, including 25 Schwab managed ETFs.
 Note that Schwab recently purchased TD Ameritrade, though the two haven’t integrated yet.

-- ETrade: no managed ETFs, but broad selection from other providers.
+- ETrade: no ETrade managed ETFs, but 2,580 ETFs from other providers.

 ETF Investing Discussion:

 - Where do you trade ETFs and why?